Rayon: Structural modification

+Modal is a genericized trademark of Lenzing AG, used for (viscose) rayon which is stretched as it is made, aligning the molecules along the fibers.
+Two forms are available: "polynosics" and "high wet modulus" (HWM).
+High-wet-modulus rayon is a modified version of viscose that is stronger when wet.
+It can be mercerized like cotton.
+HWM rayons are also known as "polynosic".
+Polynosic fibers are dimensionally stable and do not shrink or get pulled out of shape when wet like many rayons.
+They are also wear-resistant and strong while maintaining a soft, silky feel.
+They are sometimes identified by the trade name Modal.
+Modal is used alone or with other fibers (often cotton or spandex) in clothing and household items like pajamas, underwear, bathrobes, towels, and bedsheets.
+Modal can be tumble-dried without damage.
+The fabric has been known to pill less than cotton due to fiber properties and lower surface friction.
+The trademarked Modal is made by spinning beech-tree cellulose and is considered a more eco-friendly alternative to cotton, as the production process uses on average 10–20 times less water.

-Producers and brandnames
+Producers and brand names

 In 2018, viscose fiber production in the world was approximately 5.8 million tons, and China was the largest producer with about 65% of total global production.
 Trade names are used within the rayon industry to label the type of rayon in the product.
 Viscose rayon was first produced in Coventry, England in 1905 by Courtaulds.

-Bemberg is a trade name for cupramonium rayon developed by J. P. Bemberg.
+Bemberg is a trade name for cuprammonium rayon developed by J. P. Bemberg.
 Bemberg performs much like viscose but has a smaller diameter and comes closest to silk in feel.
 Bemberg is now only produced in Japan.
 The fibers are finer than viscose rayon.

 Modal and Tencel are widely used forms of rayon produced by Lenzing AG.
-Tencel, generic name lyocell, is made by a slightly different solvent recovery process, and is considered a different fiber by the US FTC.
-Tencel lyocell was first produced commercially by Courtaulds' Grimsby plant in England.
+Tencel, generic name Lyocell, is made by a slightly different solvent recovery process, and is considered a different fiber by the US Federal Trade Commission (FTC).
+Lyocell was first produced commercially by Courtaulds' Grimsby plant in England.
 The process, which dissolves cellulose without a chemical reaction, was developed by Courtaulds Research.

 Birla Cellulose is also a volume manufacturer of rayon.
 They have plants located in India, Indonesia and China.

 Accordis was a major manufacturer of cellulose-based fibers and yarns.
 Production facilities can be found throughout Europe, the U.S. and Brazil.

 Visil rayon and HOPE FR are flame retardant forms of viscose that have silica embedded in the fiber during manufacturing.

 North American Rayon Corporation of Tennessee produced viscose rayon until its closure in the year 2000.

 Indonesia is one of the largest producers of rayon in the world, and Asia Pacific Rayon (APR) of the country has an annual production capacity of 0.24 million tons.